sjahangard/JRDB-Reasoning/README.md

     </a>
 </div>

+**This repo is the official implementation for the paper [JRDB-Reasoning: A Difficulty-Graded Benchmark for Visual Reasoning in Robotics](https://arxiv.org/pdf/2508.10287) in AAAI 2025.**

 ## Overview
 JRDB-Reasoning is a difficulty-graded benchmark designed to evaluate visual reasoning capabilities in real-world robotic perception systems.
 Built on top of the JRDB dataset,